Crisis in Venezuela: Crime

 There is no reliable data on kidnapping in Venezuela and available data is considered an underestimate; it is against the law to pay ransom, and according to criminologists, at least 80% of kidnappings are not reported for fear of retaliation, or because relatives prefer to negotiate, hoping the hostage will be released and fearing they will be killed if authorities are contacted.
 Available data underestimates the amount of express kidnapping, where victims are typically released in less than two days after relatives pay a quick ransom.
 Most express kidnapping victims are released, but in 2016, 18 were killed.
 At least 80% of kidnappings occur in a limited area around Caracas and including Miranda State.
-In the areas where most kidnappings occur, the government set up so-called "peace zones" where official police withdrew and gangs took over; according to NBC News, "experts say the government has armed these groups ... [who] ... control large territories, financed through extortion and the drug trade".
+In the areas where most kidnappings occur, the government set up so-called "peace zones" where official police withdrew and gangs took over; "experts say the government has armed these groups ... [who] ... control large territories, financed through extortion and the drug trade".

 Illegal mining creates pools of standing water that encourage mosquito breeding, a partial cause of the increase in malaria seen in Venezuela.

 The murder rate in Venezuela had also decreased significantly between 2017 and 2019.
 In 2018, Venezuela's murder rate–described as the highest in the world–had begun to decrease to 81.4 per 100,000 people according to the Venezuelan Violence Observatory (OVV), with the organization stating that this downward trend was due to the millions of Venezuelans that emigrated from the country at the time.
 The murder rate declined even further to 60.3 in 2019.